Big cats in Ukraine await evacuation

-In the midst of the war in Ukraine, IFAW has supported the rescue and rehabilitation of big cats at Wild Animal Rescue, a wildlife rescue centre equipped to provide temporary care for wildlife like lions and tigers.
-Cared for by Natalia Popova, a number of large felines have found temporary shelter there and receive veterinary care.
-However, the goal is to find forever homes for them away from the conflict—places where they can roam outdoors without the threat of shelling and missiles.
+IFAW has supported the rescue and rehabilitation of big cats at Wild Animal Rescue, a wildlife rescue centre equipped to provide temporary care for wildlife like lions and tigers.
+Cared for by Natalia Popova, a number of large felines found temporary shelter there during the war in Ukraine and received veterinary care.
+Ultimately, the goal for Wild Animal Rescue is to find forever homes for them away from the conflict—places where they can roam outdoors without the threat of shelling and missiles.

 Big cats—lions, tigers, leopards, and jaguars—in captivity around the world suffer in small, indoor enclosures, lacking access to healthy diets, space to move, and other members of their species.
 Oftentimes, they are captured as cubs or bred in captivity—sometimes kept by private owners masquerading as sanctuaries—and when the owners are no longer able to care for these large, wild animals, they are surrendered to rescue facilities or simply abandoned.
 This situation is only exacerbated in times of war, when these animals face the threat of explosions and armed conflict, and when their owners are forced to flee.